-The focus going forward will be on implementing strategies to ensure a continuing high level of performance by state agencies.
+The focus going forward will be on expanding strategies to ensure a continuing high level of performance by state agencies.
 DHRM is enhancing Web-based reports to support this effort, including additional trend analysis and flexibility for agencies to generate ad hoc reports.

 Workforce planning is an integral part of any organization's management of its human resources.
 Workforce planning is an effort to coordinate human resource management programs so that they support the strategic goals of the organization.
 Programs such as job evaluation, compensation management, performance management, training and development, and recruitment are all components of a successful workforce planning effort.
+The focus of workforce planning is expanding to include all aspects of talent management.